HideezGroup/HES/LINUX.md

   $ sudo systemctl enable mysqld.service
 ```

-After installing MySQL, if everything went well, you can check the version of the program
+### 1.6.2 After installing MySQL, if everything went well, you can check the version of the program:

 ```shell
   $ mysql -V
 mysql  Ver 8.0.17 for Linux on x86_64 (Source Distribution)
 ```

-**Setting a permanent real root password and MySQL security settings**
+### 1.6.3 Setting a permanent real root password and MySQL security settings

 MySQL expects that your new password should consist of at least 8 characters, contain uppercase and lowercase letters, numbers and special characters (do not forget the password you set, it will come in handy later).
 After a successful password change, the following questions are recommended to answer "Y":